-Since college days Anne has been the love of his life.
+Since college days, Anne has been the love of his life.
 Their daughter, Chesed, and son, Rob, grew up in Asia and have also worked for several years overseas as adults.
 Chesed presently lives in Virginia where she recruits and trains students for overseas experiences.
-Rob lives in Kansas where he ministers to youth and their families.
+Rob, and his wife Lindsey, live in Barstow where he serves on the staff of FBC.

 Degrees and Accolades